-Occasionally, Western Canadian governments establish incentive programs to encourage the exploration and development of natural resources.
+Occasionally Western Canadian governments establish incentive programs to encourage the exploration and development of natural resources.
 For example, such programs have historically included production volume-based incentives, royalty rate reductions, royalty holidays or royalty tax credits.
 In addition, incentive programs may be introduced to encourage producers to prioritize certain kinds of development or undertake initiatives using new technologies that may enhance or improve recovery of crude oil, natural gas and NGL.
-One such program is the Government of Alberta Emerging Resource Program.
-Approximately 119 sections of the Fox Creek Montney rights within the Simonette Assets qualify for the benefits of this royalty program with the possibility of minor expansion in the future.
-The Fox Creek Montney rights held by the Company are shown on the map below, with the sections outlined in red being qualified for the Emerging Resource Program.
+One such program is the Government of Alberta Emerging Resource Program ("ERP").
+Applications to that program closed after December 31, 2024.
+Kiwetinohk did not apply for a new ERP ahead of the deadline.
+Kiwetinohk does however have an existing, approved ERP scheme in place encompassing approximately 119 sections of the Fox Creek Montney rights within the Simonette Assets.
+The Fox Creek Montney rights held by the Company are shown on the map below, with the approved project area outlined in red.
+The approved project has a seven year term from the date of the initial application.
+Kiwetinohk is entering the sixth year of its term on March 31, 2025 and enrolled eligible wells will have until 2032 to deplete the remaining benefits under the program.